thegworld/gtx-browser/docs/security/faq.md

 cannot always work.** (There are several reasons for this: The patch won't apply to old versions; the solution was to add or remove a feature or change an API;
 the issue may seem minor until it's too late; and so on.)
-We believe the latest stable versions of Chromium and V8 are the most stable and secure.
+We believe the latest stable versions of GTx Browser and V8 are the most stable and secure.
 We also believe that tracking the latest stable upstream is usually less work for greater benefit in the long run than backporting.
 We strongly recommend that you track the latest stable branches, and we support only the latest stable branch.